High School Student FAQs

 Do you accept Advanced Placement for college credit?

 Prospective First-Year Students are now permitted to bring up to 30 credits with them from either AP, IB, or College Now Courses.
 Students may bring in up to 30 credits no matter what combination they choose (i.e.: some IB, some AP, etc.).

 Do you require an interview as part of the admissions process?

 Some students seeking admission to the College may be selected to complete an interview as part of their application.
 Should a requested interview NOT be completed by the given deadline, the Office of Admission reserves the right to move forward with rendering a final admission decision without information that could have been gathered in the requested interview.

 Does the College of Mount Saint Vincent have a study abroad program?

 Yes.
 Mount students explore the world—on and off campus.
 The Mount offers an extensive array of full-semester programs, as well as short courses and alternative spring breaks.

 Does the College offer internship opportunities?

-The Oxley Career Education Program is a unique, four-year program that prepares you for a career, not just a job.
+The Oxley Integrated Advising Program is a unique, four-year program that prepares you for a career, not just a job.
 Our location in New York means that internship opportunities at the Mount are nothing short of extraordinary.
 The College’s Discovery Internships help you to identify and refine career ambitions.
 In many fields of study, departmental internships and practicum placements provide the experience and credentials that help connect you with employment after graduation.

 Does the College require a placement exam?